QuIN-Lab/RTN-analysis-algorithm/USAGE.md

 Usage: python -m main plot-boxplot-subplots [OPTIONS] FILES...
 OUTPUT_FILE

 Options:
   --sort / --no-short        Whether to separate and sort the traps into classes (a, b, c).
+  --noise-type [white|pink]  [required]
   --help                     Show this message and exit.

 ```